InesBatista28/Linux-Recycle-Bin-Simulation/TECHNICAL_DOC.md

 ## 4. Function Descriptions
 ### 4.1. log_msg
 Takes two arguments — a log level (string) and a message (string) — and appends a formatted entry to the log file.
-It generates a timestamp using date.
+It generates a timestamp automatically.
-It logs messages to a file with a timestamp and log level (e.g., INFO, ERROR) for auditing and debugging purposes.
+It logs messages with a timestamp and log level (e.g., INFO, ERROR) for auditing and debugging purposes.

-This function is crucial for traceability and error tracking across the entire script.
-It ensures all operations (deletions, restorations, etc.) are recorded, allowing users to review history and troubleshoot issues.
-Without it, the system lacks accountability, as other functions call it to log successes, failures, and warnings, making it a backbone for reliability in a file management tool.
+> **Important:** This function is crucial for traceability and error tracking across the entire script.
+All operations — deletions, restorations, errors, and warnings — are recorded here.
+Other functions call `log_msg` to log their outcomes, making it the backbone of reliability in the system.

 ### 4.2. initialize_recyclebin
 This function sets up the necessary directories, files, and default configurations for the recycle bin system if they don't already exist.